alexfernandez/alexfernandez.github.io/2025/modern-art.md

 What about [applied arts](https://en.wikipedia.org/wiki/Applied_arts) like design or decoration?
 According to Wikipedia they make everyday objects aesthetically pleasing, which is undoubtedly a kind of feeling and does therefore qualify under our definition.

+We already saw this piece of algorithmic art:

 ![An abstract design generated by computer, then "printed" used a modified CNC mill, and finally photographed.
 Source: [Casa Cactus](https://casacactus.es/), used with permission.](pics/on-art-design.jpg "Spirals in yellow, pink and black overlapping, composed of many thin lines, displaying beautiful moiré patterns.")